 I was recently interviewed by The Lincolnian, a quarterly publication of the Lincoln Group of the District of Columbia.
 The interview was published in the Summer 2017 issue and Part 1 is recreated below.
-Part 2 will appear here next week.
+Read Part 2 here.

 Most Lincoln Group members know by now that David Kent, our Vice-President for Programs, is an accomplished author, one who has penned successful books on such figures as Tesla and Edison.
 His most recent publication spotlights Lincoln himself.
 David agreed to be interviewed for The Lincolnian regarding his new Lincoln book and his writing career.
 Here are the contents of that interview.